Winston-Lin/dziganto.github.io/_posts/2018-1-23-Simulated-Datasets-for-Faster-ML-Understanding.md

 ### More Details
 Without looking at the data, many people would likely assume that a PhD would have better chances of getting hired than someone with a Master's, that a Master's candidate would have better chances of getting hired than someone with a Bachelor's, and so on.
 This is simply not true in this case.
 I specifically created this dataset in such a way that people with Bachelor's and Master's degrees are far more likely to get hired than PhD's or those without a degree.

 Regarding **age** and **gender**, one may reasonably conjecture that these attributes would have high impact with regard to hiring decisions since this is a well-known bias in many real companies.
 However, I specifically created this dataset so that hiring decisions were made independently of these two attributes.
 Again, the goal is to let the data speak for itself, not to rely on intuition.
-There is an interesting result lurking beneath the surface, however. **Age** is correlated with **experience** so it exhibits some signal, but the true source is *experience*.
+There is an interesting result lurking beneath the surface, however. **Age** is correlated with **experience** so it exhibits some signal, but the true source of the signal is **experience**.

 One may also assume that **major** and **GPA** are strong predictors.
 That may be the case at some real-world companies but not in this case.
 They have no impact whatsoever.
 Any signal present is purely due to chance.

 On the other hand, **years of experience**, **bootcamp experience**, **number of projects on GitHub**, and **blog experience** are all strong predictors.
 Specifically, the dataset was designed such that candidates with light experience, bootcamp experience, numerous independent GitHub projects, and a data science blog are preferred.
 Surprisingly perhaps, the number of blog articles one writes is irrelevant.
 This was by design.

-One last thing to note: Whether a candidate was hired is not based on any one of the 5 important features.
+One last thing to note: Whether a candidate was hired is not based on any one of the five important features.
 Rather, five target flags were generated probabilistically based on the values of those features and a simple majority results in being hired.
 To add a bit more complexity, I randomly flipped 5% of hiring decisions so that learning the hiring decision rule would be more difficult.

 Great, so now we have all that background behind us which means it's time to actually generate the data.